On Odd Rainbow Cycles in Edge-Colored Graphs: Introduction

 \section{Introduction}

 An {\it edge-colored graph} is a pair $(G, c)$, where $G = (V, E)$ is a graph and $c : E \to P$ is a function mapping edges to some palette of colors $P$.
 A subgraph $H \subseteq G$ is a {\it rainbow} subgraph if the edges of $H$ are distinctly colored by $c$.
-Rainbow subgraph problems are a well-studied area in graph theory (see, e.g., \cite{alon2017random}--\cite{LiWang}).
-Here, we consider degree conditions ensuring the existence of rainbow cycles $C_{\ell}$ in $(G, c)$ of fixed length $\ell \geq 3$.
+Rainbow subgraph problems are a well-studied area of graph theory (see, e.g., \cite{alon2017random}--\cite{LiWang}, and Section~\ref{sec:1.1} below).
+Here, we consider degree conditions on $(G, c)$ ensuring the existence of rainbow cycles $C_{\ell}$ of fixed length $\ell \geq 3$.
 To that end, a vertex $v \in V$ in an edge-colored graph $(G, c)$ has {\it $c$-degree} $\deg_G^c(v)$ given by the number of distinct colors assigned by $c$ to the edges $\{v, w\} \in E$.
-We set $\delta^c(G) = \min_{v \in V} \deg^c_G(v)$ for the minimum color-degree in $G$.
+We set $\delta^c(G) = \min_{v \in V} \deg^c_G(v)$ for the minimum $c$-degree in $G$.
 The following result of H.~Li~\cite{li2013rainbow} motivates our current work.

 \begin{theorem}[H.~Li~\cite{li2013rainbow}, 2013] Let $(G, c)$ be an $n$-vertex edge-colored graph.
 If $\delta^c(G) \geq (n+1)/2$, then $(G,c)$ admits a rainbow 3-cycle $C_3$. \end{theorem}